 Executive summary

-A Fracture Liaison Service (FLS) aims to systematically identify, investigate, initiate treatment and integrate care for all eligible patients, over the age of 50 within a local population who have suffered a fragility fracture; with the aim of reducing their risk of subsequent (or secondary) fractures.
+A Fracture Liaison Service (FLS) aims to systematically identify, investigate and initiate treatment and integrate care for all eligible patients over the age of 50 within a local population who have suffered a fragility fracture; with the aim of reducing their risk of subsequent (or secondary) fractures.

 This paper proposes the commissioning of a FLS delivered in a primary care setting for the population registered with practices in the East Leicestershire and Rutland GP Federation which serves the population of East Leicestershire and Rutland CCG (ELRCCG).

-Once cost of service provision has been considered, the estimated financial benefits to the health and social care economies over the next 5 years are [benefits-costs=insert figure here].
+Once the cost of service provision has been considered, the estimated financial benefits to the health and social care economies over the next 5 years are [benefits-costs=insert figure here].

 Why commission a FLS?